JetBrains/skija/docs/Getting Started.md

 // Totally OK, `p` will be freed at the next GC
 ```

 Only as an additional bonus, all Managed descendants implement AutoClosable.
 If you want (and only if you want!), you can free short-lived objects immediately after use.
-This is not mandatory, but might help freeing more memore quicker.
+This is not mandatory, but might help freeing more memory quicker.

 ```java
 void drawCircle(Canvas c) {